 - Out-of-state extradition cases should be categorized in the court where the payment was issued.
 Whenever possible, classify the expense in the best known corresponding case level.
 Usually extradition cases are capital or non-capital felony cases.
 A footnote on the report indicating the prevalence of these cases can be included, but is not required.
 There may be other cases in jurisdictions that are similar in nature to out-of-state extraditions that could also be captured in this box. - Appointments for motion to revoke community supervision (probation) are considered separate cases for the purposes of the IDER.
 There is usually a lapse in time from the original case to the subsequent revocation hearing.
 These cases usually have the same cause number and can occur in the same fiscal year.
 Appeals to a revocation of community supervision would be counted as a separate appeal. - Unfiled drug court, pre-trial release, or pre-trial diversion cases that have a court appointed attorney are counted in the court where the payment was issued.
 Whenever possible, classify the expense in the best known corresponding case level.
-If the activity is part of existing district or statutory county court processes, report the case and attorney payment information in that court. - Appeals must be counted as a separate case from the original trial level case.
-Appeals from an order revoking community supervision (probation) are counted as an appeal. - Appointments for Representation at Article 15.17 Magistration Hearings Counties that appoint private defense counsel for the limited purpose of representation at the Article 15.17 magistration hearing should track the number of such appointments and associated attorney fees for each attorney and report those numbers in the Attorney Detail section of the "Magistrate Court" section of the IDER under "Limited Scope 15.17 Appointments."
+If the activity is part of existing district or statutory county court processes, report the case and attorney payment information in that court.

+- Appeals must be counted as a separate case from the original trial level case.
+Appeals from an order revoking community supervision (probation) are counted as an appeal. - Appointments for Limited Scope Representation at Article 15.17 Magistration Hearings or Automatic Bail Review Hearings - Counties that appoint private defense counsel for the limited purpose of representation at the Article 15.17 magistration hearing or automatic bail review hearing and separately from any appointments for the underlying case should track the number of defendants represented and associated attorney fees for each attorney.
+This data should be reported in the new Limited Scope Addendum to the IDER linked on the main page of the report.
+Counties that do not have expenditures for these types of limited scope representation should not complete this addendum.
+Please contact TIDC with questions regarding the applicability of this addendum to a county's particular circumstances.
 If the same attorney or a different attorney is appointed to represent a defendant beyond the Article 15.17 magistration hearing, the case should also be counted and attorney fees for the subsequent representation should be recorded under the court in which the case is disposed.
-Costs associated with defense representation at bond review hearings that are not reported elsewhere on the IDER may be reported here as well.
-(Counties that provide this type of representation with public defenders should review the FY2019 Public Defender Addendum to the IDER Manual.)
+(Counties that provide this type of representation with public defenders should consult the FY2020 Public Defender Addendum to the IDER Manual.)